 The class TransferSpace is specialization of NavigableSpace.
 It is used to model a space that provides passages between GeneralSpaces.
 Thereby, it typically describes openings (mainly doors but also windows) for horizontal transfer and entrances to staircase or lift cells for vertical transfers.
-Similarly to the GeneralSpace class, TransferSpace carries a function attribute that describes whether the space is an AnchorSpace (a space allowing to connect the indoor and the outdoor) or a BoundarySpace (a space connecting two indoor or two outdoor spaces).
-Another of its attribute is type which specified through a codeList the TransferSpaceType (Door or Window).
+Similarly to the GeneralSpace class, TransferSpace carries a function property that describes whether the space is an AnchorSpace (a space allowing to connect the indoor and the outdoor) or a BoundarySpace (a space connecting two indoor or two outdoor spaces).
+Another of its property is type which specified through a codeList the TransferSpaceType (Door or Window).